mathiaspettersen/CTFTeam5/Lab02/Lab2Delivery.md

 ![image](https://user-images.githubusercontent.com/72946914/152356071-995428fe-be9c-4fe4-83ca-b7526130de09.png)

 The result of the scan can be viewed in the image above.
-The output states that port 22, 80 and 1337 are open ports, which in descending order converts to the flag which is **1337, 80, 22.**
+The output states that port 22, 80 and 1337 are open ports, which in ascending order converts to the flag which is `IKT449{22,80,1338}`.

 ## Admin